sanger-tol/pipelines-website/markdown/usage/gap_conventions.md

 ---
-title: Standard output directories of Genome After-Party pipelines
+title: Standard Genome After-Party outputs
-subtitle: This page describes the conventions we follow to organise the outputs of all Genome After-Party pipelines
+subtitle: This page describes the conventions we follow to organise the outputs of the Genome After-Party pipelines
 ---

 All Genome After-Party pipelines organise their outputs in a consistent and scalable manner.